 2016–2017 school year:

 As early as January 3, 2017—in time for Orientation and CityLab!

 You can apply for housing by filling out the online BAC Housing Application + Questionnaire (a PDF version is also available here).
 Please note that students who may need a medical accommodation to their housing arrangement should also complete the Housing Accommodation Form.

 A non-refundable housing deposit of $500 must be submitted in order to secure a room.
-This form, along with a non-refundable housing deposit of $500 must be submitted in order to secure a room by Tuesday, November 15.
+This form, along with a non-refundable housing deposit of $500 must be submitted in order to secure a room.
 Please keep in mind that housing is not guaranteed until a deposit is received.
 The BAC will be in contact with you following the submission of the BAC Housing Application.